Dangers of Drug Experimentation

 By Stonewater Recovery · 3 minute read

 Cognitive skills are still developing during your teenage years.
-However, it is also in these years where social and peer pressure peak.
+However, it is also in these years where social and peer pressure peaks.
 These factors can have a significant impact on behavior and developing habits.
-Drug use and experimentation are some of the habits that your parents are most afraid of for their teens.
+Drug use and experimentation are some habits your parents fear for their teens, and rightfully so.
+Drug experimentation can lead to devastating consequences, both short-term and long-term.
+You might even be experiencing some of these effects right now, possibly leading you and your family to seek professional help for substance abuse treatment.
 If you began using substances due to experimentation, it's time to get treatment.
 Contact Stonewater Adolescent Recovery Center at 662.373.2828 for teen drug abuse treatment.

 - Wanting to be a part of a group